flesler/parallel/README.md

 - Implement backpressure to pause input if output is overwhelmed
 - Change option parser to support this format: `-j2` ?
 - Show help when nothing is piped in, `process.stdin.isTTY` not working as expected
+- Maybe avoid pre-spawning jobs when piping.
+Spawn on demand instead.
+- Support `--jobs=0` for unlimited.
+Easy except when piping or when `--max-args=0`

 # License